 Equity-based compensation is an integral part of our overall compensation program.
 Providing named executive officers with the opportunity to create significant wealth through stock ownership is a powerful tool to attract and retain highly-qualified executives, achieve strong long-term stock price performance, align our executives' interests with those of our stockholders and provide a means to build real ownership in the Company.
 In addition, the vesting feature of our equity grants contributes to executive retention.
-We have historically granted equity awards to our employees, including our named executive officers, in the form of options to purchase shares of our common stock.
+We have historically granted equity awards to our employees, including our named executive officers, in the form of options to purchase shares of our common stock, and in 2019, we added restricted stock unit grants as part of our compensation program.